Continuous subcutaneous insulin infusion; CSII; Diabetes - insulin pumps

 Pumps come with features such as waterproofing, touchscreen, and alerts for dosage time and insulin reservoir capacity.
-Some pumps can connect or communicate with a sensor to monitor blood glucose levels (continuous glucose monitor).
+Some pumps can connect or communicate with a glucose sensor to monitor blood glucose levels (continuous glucose monitor or CGM).
 This allows you (or in some cases the pump) to stop insulin delivery if blood glucose is becoming too low.
 Talk to your health care provider about which pump is right for you.

 HOW INSULIN PUMPS WORK

 An insulin pump delivers insulin continuously to the body.
-The device usually uses only rapid-acting insulin.
+Except in rare circumstances, the device usually uses only rapid-acting insulin.
 It can be programmed to release different doses of insulin based on your blood glucose levels.
 Insulin doses are of three types: